 Data collected by the mobile diary designed for use by participants during the trial will be stored on a secure database hosted by a cloud computing provider (Google Firebase), which is necessary for the functioning of the application.
-Users will be given a unique username and password, and will also be able to set a pin-code for accessing the data on their own device.
-The data collected via the diary will include self-reported data about time and money spent gambling, goals set by the user, physical activity data including step counts, and free-text notes.
+Users will be given a unique username and password and will also be able to set a pin-code for accessing the data on their own device.
+The data collected via the diary will include self-reported data about time and money spent gambling, goals set by the user and free-text notes.
 In addition, we will collect engagement data concerning how often the diary is used, and how it is accessed (the type of web browser or mobile device used).
-We will also offer user-support via email.
-At the completion of the trial the username and password will be replaced with a study number, the free-text data anonymised, and the data securely transferred to the Robertson Centre for Biostatistics (RCB) at the University of Glasgow.
-Summary statistics about user support will be produced, and all original user support emails will be deleted.
-During the trial Northumbria University will be the controller and data processor, and in addition Google LLC will be a data processor (under the agreement "Firebase Data Processing and Security Terms").
+We will also offer usersupport via email